ruthbacci/openhack-containers-envsetup/README.md

 ## :computer:  Instructions for Setting Up Visual Studio CodeSpaces ##

 The pre-requist for the hack is to ensure that you have access to an environment with AZ CLI; Bash; Docker; Kubectl; Helm & Git.
-If you do not have access to environment in which you can run the above tooling when starting the hack then it is best that you opt for using Visual Studio Codespaces.
+If you do not have access to an environment in which you can run the above tooling when starting the hack then it is best that you opt for using Visual Studio Codespaces.

 Visual Studio Codespaces provides you with a cloud-powered dev enviroment that you can access from anywhere.
 Once logged on to Codespaces, it will provide you with an online vresion of Visual Studio Code, from which you can access the repository you created above and all the tools you require.
 Visual Studio Codespaces Online will shortly be replaced with GitHub Codespaces.
 You can read more here: https://devblogs.microsoft.com/visualstudio/visual-studio-codespaces-is-consolidating-into-github-codespaces/